lierdakil/pandoc-crossref/docs/index.md

 ### Hiding items from list-of-X lists

-NB: Highly experimental with LaTeX output (that includes PDF).
-Might not work as expected or break in some edge cases.
-F.ex., this is known to not work with listings when `--listings` Pandoc option is enabled.
+> NB: Highly experimental with LaTeX output (that includes PDF).
+Might not work
+> as expected or break in some edge cases.
+Please check your output and raise
+> issues!

 If you need to hide a figure/table/code block from the corresponding `\listofX`, you can set `hidden` attribute on the item, e.g.